heetbeet/heliostat-prototype/README.md

-# heliostat_calculations
+# heliostat-prototype
- A repo to help with heliostat calculations and c functionality
+ A repo to assist with heliostat calculations and c functionality